 What are the different types of Eating Disorders?

 - Binge Eating Disorder

 It is also common for people to be diagnosed with “Other Specified Feeding or Eating Disorder” (OSFED).
 This is not a less serious type of eating disorder – it just means that the person’s Eating Disorder doesn’t exactly match the list of symptoms that a specialist will check to diagnose them with Anorexia, Bulimia, or Binge Eating Disorder.
-We also increasingly see individuals in clinic who are in pursuit of a ‘perfect’ or ‘clean’ diet, this is called Orthorexia.
+We also increasingly see individuals in the clinic who are in pursuit of a ‘perfect’ or ‘clean’ diet, this is called Orthorexia.

-It is also possible for someone to move between diagnoses if their symptoms change – there is often overlap between different eating disorders.
+It is also possible for someone to move between diagnoses if their symptoms change – there is often an overlap between different eating disorders.
 The aim behind diagnosis is to ensure that the person is getting the most appropriate treatment for their illness.

 Do I need to get help with my Eating Disorder?

 Eating Disorders can cause serious harm and may be fatal.
 Anorexia has the highest mortality rate of all mental illnesses.
 However, even though they are serious illnesses, Eating Disorders are treatable and it is possible to make a full recovery.
 Like any other illness, the sooner someone with an Eating Disorder is treated, the more likely their recovery.
 The most important first step is getting yourself, or the person you’re supporting, assessed and into treatment as quickly as possible.